evrythng/evrythng-freertos-sdk/README.md

 First, you need to create a free developer account for the [EVRYTHNG API](https://dashboard.evrythng.com).

-Then go to `evryhtng-c-library` folder, read README->Prerequisites->point 2 and fill in the required info.
+Then go to `libs/evrythng/core` folder, read `README->EVRYTHNG Configuration` and fill in the required info.

 ### Dependencies